Tomkess/atp_betting/README.md

 blogpost here: https://medium.com/@tomko5peter/betting-on-grand-slam-aa35d6a9da71

+### Project Overview:

+The goal of the project is to analyze betting strategy in tennis Grand Slams.
+Using machine learning model, the underlying probability model of match result is being investigated.
+Based on the prediction model, we apply optimization technique for optimal allocation of bet stakes.
+Betting strategy is evaluated in the Jupyter notebook `Beating the bookmakers on tennis matches.ipynb`.

-### Description:
+### Project statement:

-The goal of the project is using machine learning techniques predict the result of tennis matches.
-Furthermore, the prediction are then used for the optimization model that provides the optimal betting stakes for four major Grandslams - French Open, Wimbledon, Australian Open and US Open.
+Is there any source of predictability in betting industry?
+Is there a way to create an edge over bookmakers in long-run?
+Is there a subset of tennis betting industry that might create a profitable opportunities?
+The project aims to apply machine learning approach with combination of optimization model in order to evaluate possible long-run profitability in tennis betting.

-### Data:
+### Input Data:

-Within the project we use the data freely available on the website - http://www.tennis-data.co.uk/alldata.php.
+Within the project we use the data freely available on the website - **http://www.tennis-data.co.uk/alldata.php**.
+We use men and women results in Grand Slams in period from 2000.

+### Betting Strategy Evaluation/Metrics

+The betting strategy is evaluated in period from 1/1/2019 up to the most recently available results in the year 2020.
+The optimization uses daily matches - the decision about optimal stakes is delivered using the Sharpe ratio maximization (technique heavily used in the field of financial markets).
+The metric used for betting strategy evaluation is a **net cumulative profit**.

 ### Modules used: